lavanya9739/Financial-Market-News-Sentiment-Analysis/README.md

 - Hyperparameter Tuning: Adjust parameters for improved accuracy.
 - Model Comparison: Experiment with alternative classifiers, like Support Vector Machines or Gradient Boosting.

-**License**
-- This project is licensed under the MIT License.
-See the LICENSE file for details.